clouserw/blog.micropipes.com/_posts/2016-10-27-test-pilot-legacy-program-review.md

 We decided the best way to do that was simply push out a new version of the legacy add-on which opened a new tab to the Test Pilot website and then uninstalled itself.
-This lets an audience interested in testing experiments know about the new program without being overbearing.
+This lets people interested in testing experiments know about the new program without being overbearing.
 Worst case scenario, they close the tab and have one less add-on loading every time Firefox is started.

-In our planning meeting it was suggested that with this method getting three percent of users from the old program to the new would be a reasonable compromise between realistic and optimistic.
-I guffawed, suggested that the audience had *already opted-in once*, and put 6% in as our goal.
-Spoiler alert:
+In our planning meeting it was suggested that getting three percent of users from the old program to the new would be a reasonable compromise between realistic and optimistic.
+I guffawed, suggested that the audience had *already opted-in once*, and put 6% in as our goal and figured it would be way higher.
-They were right and I was wrong.
+Spoiler alert: I was wrong.

 I'll spare you the pain of writing the add-on (most of the trouble was that the legacy add-on was so old you had to restart Firefox to uninstall it which really